22 Things You Should Never Do on an Airplane

 Opt out of coffee or tea

 You don’t want to drink anything that could possibly be made with the tap water from the plane.
 Even though the water for tea and coffee is usually boiled, if you can opt for bottled water or another beverage from a sealed container you should.
 Another reason to avoid coffee and tea: Caffeinated beverages aren’t your best bet while flying.
 “Caffeine slightly dehydrates you,” Dr. Forest says.
 “It’s not a huge problem to drink caffeine but include water also.”
+Read these 12 rules to ensure a stress-free air travel experience.

 Don’t booze too much

 While a nice glass of wine can take some of the edge off of traveling, alcohol is extremely dehydrating.
 Combine that with the low humidity of the plane and your body’s in for a drying experience.
 In addition, the thin-air of a plane makes the effects of alcohol hit you faster, and harder.
 Not to mention that excessive drinking lowers your immune system in general, so this tip goes for pre-flight rituals at the airport bar as well.
-“One drink in the air is like drinking two on the ground—it can affect you faster,” said Ferguson.
+“One drink in the air is like drinking two on the ground—it can affect you faster,” says Ferguson.
 “We’ve been known to water down drinks a lot or if someone just keeps wanting glasses of wine, we’ll pour half a glass instead of a whole glass.”
 Don’t miss the craziest requests people have made on airplanes.

 Don’t touch the flush button in the bathroom